awsdocs/aws-config-developer-guide/doc_source/querying-AWS-resources.md

 ## Features<a name="query-features"></a>

 The query language supports querying AWS resources based on CI properties of all AWS resource types supported by AWS Config, including configuration data, tags, and relationships\.
 It is a subset of SQL `SELECT` command with limitations, as mentioned in the following section\.
 It supports aggregation functions such as `AVG`, `COUNT`, `MAX`, `MIN`, and `SUM`\.

+**Note**
+Advanced queries supports a subset of the resource types supported by AWS Config\.
+For a list of those supported resource types, see [Supported Resource Types for Advanced Queries](https://github.com/awslabs/aws-config-resource-schema/tree/master/config/properties/resource-types)\.

 ## Limitations<a name="query-limitations"></a>